-- You need to have a keen interest in the Healthcare sector and be knowledgeable about the various branches of it. - You need to be organised and manage your time effectively. - The first internal BTEC assessment will be in December therefore a willingness to work hard and research thoroughly for this will ensure a positive start is made to the course.
+- You need to have a keen interest in the Healthcare sector and be knowledgeable about the various branches of it. - You need to be organised and manage your time effectively.

 BTEC Health and Social Care is an ideal qualification for those who want a broad background in health and social care or are considering a career in the Healthcare profession or working with children.